netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-cic.md

-4. Once you have configured the Citrix ingress controller with the required values, deploy the Citrix ingress controller using the following command.
+4. Once you have configured the Netscaler ingress controller with the required values, deploy the Netscaler ingress controller using the following command.

             kubectl create -f cic.yaml